 This period only applies when the Requirement has been distributed via the DPS.
-Service Providers can only submit an Offer during the 'Open for Offers' period.
+Service Providers can only submit one Offer during the 'Open for Offers' period.
 An Offer is the name used for a proposal submitted by a Service Provider.
 The Council will stipulate the timescale of this period on the Requirement.
 Once this period ends, no further Offers can be submitted by the provider base.

 To create an Offer, Suppliers will state whether or not they can meet the requirements ('Features') and submit a price ('Price').
+Suppliers will only be able to submit one Offer, there will be no ranking or visibility of Offers submitted by other suppliers.
 Offers submitted will be evaluated 95% on price and 5% on Quality attained at the enrolment stage.